-- 1. In accordance with Colorado Department of Education (CDE) regulations, items brought on board by students will be subject to review by the bus operator who will determine if such items would endanger the lives, health, or safety of the passengers and bus operators.
+- 1. In accordance with Colorado Department of Education (CDE) regulations, items brought on the bus by students will be subject to review by the bus operator who will determine if such items would endanger the lives, health, or safety of the passengers or bus operators.
 Bus operators are authorized to refuse transportation of items they determine to be unsafe. - 2.
-Items not allowed on board buses include firearms, explosives, flammables, knives or other sharp instruments, weapons, animals (except as permitted by law and Policy ADG), glass containers or other items that can break or shatter, tobacco products, unauthorized drugs (as defined in Policy JICH), coolers over eight quarts in size, laser pointers, and any other items, including large instruments and/or projects, that cannot be held on a student's lap or stored in a sports bag or backpack.
+Items not allowed on buses include firearms, explosives, flammables, knives or other sharp instruments, weapons, scooters, skateboards, longboards, animals (except as required by law and Policy ADG), glass containers or other items that can break or shatter, tobacco products, vape pens, alcohol, unauthorized drugs (as defined in Policy JICH), coolers over eight quarts in size, laser pointers, and any other items, including large instruments and/or projects, that cannot be held on the student's lap or stored in a sports bag or backpack.